blinkhash/foundation-v1-server/README.md

 ---

-### Specifications

-#### Features

-* For the pool server it uses the [foundation-stratum](https://github.com/blinkhash/foundation-stratum-pool) module, which supports vardiff, POW/POS, anti-DDoS, IP banning, [multiple hashing algorithms](https://github.com/blinkhash/foundation-multi-hashing).
-* Multipool ability - this software was built from the ground up to run with multiple coins simultaneously (which can have different properties and hashing algorithms).
-It can be used to create a pool for a single coin or for multiple coins at once.
-The pools use clustering to load balance across multiple CPU cores.
-* For reward/payment processing, shares are inserted into Redis (a fast NoSQL key/value store).
-The PPLNT reward system is used with [Redis Transactions](http://redis.io/topics/transactions) for secure and super speedy payouts.
-There is zero risk to the pool operator.
-Shares from rounds resulting in orphaned blocks will be merged into share in the current round so that each and every share will be rewarded
-* This portal does not have user accounts/logins/registrations.
-Instead, miners simply use their coin address for stratum authentication.

-#### Security

-* Without a registration/login system, non-security-oriented miners reusing passwords across pools is no longer a concern.
-* Automated payouts by default and pool profits are sent to another address so pool wallets aren't plump with coins, giving hackers few rewards and keeping your pool from being a target.
-* Miners can notice lack of automated payments as a possible early warning sign that an operator is about to run off with their coins.

-#### Transparency

-* The API was specifically designed to be as transparent as possible regarding payouts and shares.
-Everything is logged for users to check and ensure that everything is legitimate.
-* The server itself will always be open-source.
-Feel free to create relevant issues and pull requests whenever necessary.

-#### Attack Mitigation

-* Detects and thwarts socket flooding (garbage data sent over socket in order to consume system resources).
-* Detects and thwarts zombie miners (botnet infected computers connecting to your server to use up sockets but not sending any shares).
-* Detects and thwarts invalid share attacks:
-   * This server is not vulnerable to the low difficulty share exploits happening to other pool servers.
-Rather than using hardcoded max difficulties for new hashing algorithms, it dynamically generates the max difficulty for each algorithm based on values found in the coin source code.
-   * IP banning feature which on a configurable threshold will ban an IP for a configurable amount of time if the miner submits over a configurable threshold of invalid shares.
-* The server is written in Node.js which uses a single thread (async) to handle connections rather than the overhead of one thread per connection.
-Clustering is also implemented so that all CPU cores are taken advantage of.

----

 ### Donations

 Maintaining this project has always been driven out of nothing more than a desire to give back to the mining community, however I always appreciate donations, especially if this repository helps you in any way.